simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 ### Messaging

-Messaging in this specification is very simple: it is a set of messages that have ever been sent.
+Messaging in this specification is very simple: it is the set of all messages that have ever been sent.
 Senders just add a new message into the set.
-Receivers simply match against messages in the set and respond to any message that matches.
+Receivers simply search through the messages in the set and respond to any message intended for it.

 Messages are not removed when received, they are instead removed randomly.
 This is because we don't care about the most likely scenario: we care about all possible scenarios equally.
 Removing them randomly captures all possible scenarios: the message is never delivered (immediately removed), the message is received then dropped (happy path), the message is received many times (retries and etc).

 This model is pessimistic in that messages can be sent and received in any order.
-It is both better to be pessimistic and in my experience protocols that guarantee order don't usually provide ordering at the application level.
+It is safer to be pessimistic as (in my experience) protocols that guarantee order often don't guarantee ordering at the application level.

-Because model checking ever possible combo of every possible message ever sent is quite large, we cap the requests.
+Because model checking explores every possible combination of every possible message ever sent, we cap the requests to limit state explosion.
-We must be careful that we don't set the cap too low, or we will miss interesting combinations of delayed and retried requests that can cause issues.
+We must be careful that we don't set the cap too low, or we will miss interesting combinations of delayed and retried requests that can otherwise cause issues.

-When _only_ checking safety properties, we don't even remove messages from the set, because we only care about what's _possible_.
+When _only_ checking safety properties, we don't remove messages from the set, because we only care about what's _possible_.
 Dropping messages only impacts liveness properties (e.i. if an important message is lost forever without retries).

 ### Abstract Sets